cado-security/product-help/docs/cado/discovery-import/data-types/filetypes.md

 ### Storage Formats

-In addition to native support for cloud-based machines and data, Cado can process the following local evidence formats:
+In addition to native support for cloud-based machines and data, / Forensic Acquisition and Investigation can process the following local evidence formats:

 #### Storage Media
 - `.E01` and split `.E01`